shashnavad/Corizo-Intenship-Projects/README.md

 The first contains -

-MNIST Digit Classification which classifies the mnist dataset using artificial neural networks or ANNs.
+MNIST Digit Classification which classifies the mnist dataset using convolutional neural networks or CNNs.

 The second is a folder which contains -